 The courses are:

 ADS 532 Typography & Printing in Italy (3 credit hours)

 ADS 533 Study Abroad—Typography & Printing in Italy (3 credit hours)

 Prior to traveling to Italy, students will be expected to attend lectures and discussions in the spring semester and will be given a variety of ‘research’ assignments to prepare them for travel.

-Participants will stay in centrally located hotels in Milan, Verona, Cornuda, Venice, and Florence.
+Participants will stay in centrally located hostel or hotels in Milan, Verona, Cornuda, Venice, and Florence.
 Rooms range from double to quad occupancy.
 Continental breakfast is included daily.